glouppe/info8006-introduction-to-ai/lecture1.md

 ## Cognitive science

 Study of the *human mind* and its processes.
-- Grew out of human psychology.
+- The goal of cognitive science is to form a theory about the structure of the mind, summarized as a comprehensive **computer model**.
 - It includes language, problem-sovling, decision-making and perception.
-- The goal of cognitive science is to form a theory about the structure of the mind, summarized as a comprehensive **computer model**.
 - A *cognitive architecture* usually follows human-like reasoning and can be used to produce testable predictions (time of delays during problem solving, kinds of mistakes, learning rates, etc).

+???

+Grew out of psychology.

 ---